porvah/Connectify/README.md

 ![icon](https://github.com/user-attachments/assets/37b093ac-62e5-4d51-a791-54ebef11f596)

-## Technologies used in Connectify include
+## Technologies used in Connectify
 1 - **Flutter (Dart)** for the frontend, utilizing sqflite for local storage to save user chats and messages.

 2 - **Python - Django** for the backend, with PostgreSQL for storing users and profiles information of logged-in users.